openssl/web/about.md

 ## Kurt Roeckx
 To Be Defined =)

-## Mark J Cox (emeritus)
-I am proud to have been one of the original founders of the OpenSSL project back in 1998.
-Throughout the years, I have contributed my expertise in security vulnerability handling, management, and finance.
-Presently, my primary focus is on the financial aspects, working to ensure the project's long-term sustainability and success.

 ## Matt Caswell
 I have been a full time developer on the OpenSSL Project since 2014 with a particular focus on libssl.
 I have been lucky to be involved with the development